-Professor of Choral Studies/Chair of Choral Studies
+Director and Professor of Choral Studies

 Dieterle Vocal Arts Cntr

-CCM Ensembles & Conducting - 0003
+CCM Choral Studies - 0003

 After viewing a staged performance of Joby Talbot’s demanding Path of Miracles at the 2019 Spoleto Festival USA, D.C.
 Theatre Scene wrote, “Joe Miller is a fearless artist.
 His bold leadership and trust in these young singers enabled his choristers to forego the ‘stand and deliver,’ score-bound habits of their genre and ‘walk with him’ on this special journey.
 Not only did the singers need to memorize their parts, no mean feat, but follow his baton’s bid from any part of the auditorium and sing in any body position.
 Miller constantly challenged them in the process and inspired them to work confidently, well outside their comfort zone.”